 The multiple tests I alluded to previously are averaged out.
 This average is called the raw response.

 Testers subtract the raw response data of the test from the target curve to get a better idea of how the headphones will sound to the listener when worn.
 This new curve is known as the compensated curve and gives us a general idea of how a pair of headphones will sound when worn properly.

 We saw multiple lines in the frequency response graphs shown in the section on Headphone Frequency Response Ranges And Graphs.
 The top lines showed the compensated and averaged headphone frequency response, while the bottom lines showed the raw frequency response for five different headphone positions.

 Let's have another look at the frequency response graph for the Sennheiser HD 280 Pro headphones:

 The raw frequency response data is taken from the microphone measurement during testing.

 Raw frequency responses are converted to compensated responses by applying the target/compensation curve.
 This compensated response is the flattening of the headphone's raw frequency response by deducting it from the target response (attainable by various methods).

-Though some experienced viewers may be able to read the raw frequency response graph of a pair of headphones and understand how they’ll sound, it is simpler to read the compensated graph to get an idea of how the headphones will sound when they are actually worn by the listener.
+Though some experienced viewers may be able to read the raw frequency response graph of a pair of headphones and understand how they'll sound, it is simpler to read the compensated graph to get an idea of how the headphones will sound when the listener actually wears them.